anarkila/DeveloperConsole/README.md

 - Uses TextMeshPro

 ## TODO
-- Explore way to have multiple parameters
 - Ability to generate grid or list of buttons that can fire commands
-- Support for no Domain/Scene reload
 - Input prediction improvements